2018-19 Academic Year

 – Week 3, Thursday: Professor Tim Palmer: The real butterfly effect

-– Week 4, Wednesday: TPP Halloween Social
+– Week 4, Wednesday: TPP Halloween Social and Physics Challenge

 – Week 4, Thursday: Dr. David Alonso: Open questions and state of art

 Cosmology is one of the branches of physics with the highest potential for fundamental discoveries, due to the wide range of energy and length scales involved in the study of the global history of the Universe, as well as to the wealth of observational data that is currently available.
 In this talk I will give a brief introduction to cosmology, describe the main open questions we are trying to solve, and provide an overview of the main theoretical and observational tools we will use in the next decade to try and answer them.